 Suspension means; either an in-school suspension, an out-of-school suspension, a restriction from activities or loss of eligibility.
 An in-school suspension means the student will attend school, but will be temporarily isolated from one or more classes while under supervision.
 An in-school suspension will not exceed ten consecutive school days.
 An out-of-school suspension means the student is removed from the school environment, which includes school classes and activities.
-An out-of-school suspension means the student is removed from the school environment, which includes school days.
+An out-of-school suspension will not exceed ten consecutive school days.
 An out-of-school suspension means the student is removed from the school environment, which includes school classes and activities.
 A restriction from school activities means a student will attend school and classes and may or may not practice, but will not participate in school activities.